Allston Brighton/Boston College Community Fund

 The mission of the Allston/Brighton-Boston College Community Fund is to support programs and services that are available to the people of Allston and Brighton.
 The Fund Committee seeks applications from organizations, associations, programs, or purposes based in Allston and Brighton.
 The Committee gives special consideration to the benefit of the potential award on the youth, senior citizens, and the needy in the Allston and Brighton neighborhoods.
 Beautification projects are also encouraged.

-The Fund was established by the Honorable Thomas M. Menino and Rev. J. Donald Monan, former President of and current Chancellor of Boston College.
-The President of the College, Reverend William P. Leahy and Mayor Menino continue to support this cooperative effort between Boston College and representatives of Allston and Brighton.
+The Fund was established by the former Mayor of Boston, Thomas M. Menino and Rev. J. Donald Monan, former President of and current Chancellor of Boston College.

 The purpose of the awards is to supplement existing budgets of established organizations and agencies in order to promote a program or service for which financial support is not otherwise available.
 Consultants will not be funded.
 The Fund Committee also considers and makes awards to independent groups who present a worthy proposal or sponsor a worthwhile event.